-The Inner Heliosphere component extends from about 20 Solar radii to anywhere between the orbits of the Earth and Neptune.
-The model uses BATS-R-US and can propagate interplanetary CMEs (ICMEs) from the Sun to the planets.
+The Inner Heliosphere (IH) component extends from about 20 Solar radii to anywhere between the orbits of the Earth and Neptune.
+The model employs both BATS-R-US and AWSoM(-R), and can propagate interplanetary CMEs (ICMEs) from the Sun to the planets.
 Adaptive mesh refinement is used to increase the grid resolution along the path of the CME.

 Solar energetic particle acceleration: The acceleration of energetic particles in a CME-driven shock and the subsequent transport processes are modeled using the M-FLAMPA module in SWMF.
 The distribution function of energetic particles are solved on a multitude of extracted magnetic field lines advecting with the background plasma.
 M-FLAMPA is fully coupled with the solar corona, inner heliosphere, and outer heliosphere components.
 The plasma and turbulence parameters along the magnetic field lines are extracted dynamically from the BATS-R-US solver.
 M-FLAMPA produces the flux of the energetic particles at any location in the heliosphere.